Three ways to prevent birds from nesting in your roof

-As the countryside has been built on, and our national (and indeed global) landscape has become increasingly unrbanised, many species of wildlife have been displaced.
+As the countryside has been built on, and our national (and indeed global) landscape has become increasingly urbanised, many species of wildlife have been displaced.

-The most numerous of these are birds, and being amongst the most adaptable and intelligent of creatures they have found places to live and nest in the built enviroment - often in the stucture of houses, and usually in the roof area.
+The most numerous of these are birds, and being amongst the most adaptable and intelligent of creatures they have found places to live and nest in the built environment - often in the structure of houses, and usually in the roof area.

 Broadly, birds enter the roof in one of two areas: the chimney or underneath the roof tiles in the eaves: There are easily installed, economical solutions to both situations!

 Birdguards also act as chimney caps limiting the effects of wind and weather down the chimney.
 Easy to fit and inexpensive, these are an extremely popular solution to birds nesting in the chimney or entering properties down the chimney.
-For further details please click here.
+Find out more about our range of chimney birdguards.

 If the chimney is not in use, a discreet and popular alternative to Birdguards are Chimney Caps.